fluffynuts/zarro/README.md

 - `env`
     - provides a utility object to resolve environment variables for you
         - `register` can register an environment variable as known with a default value and help.
-See `register-environment-variables.js` for examples.
+See `register-environment-variables.ts` for examples.
            When you use this function, you can have a central configuration for a default value for an environment variable and your environment variable will be displayed in the `--show-env` output